 Under the definitions set out in FRS 102, the TPS is an unfunded multi-employer pension scheme.
 The charity has accounted for its contributions to the scheme as if it were a defined contribution scheme.
 The charity has set out above the information available on the scheme.

 22. Operating lease commitments

-At 30 September 2020 the charity had future minimum lease payments under non-cancellable operating leases as follows:
+At 30 September 2021 the charity had commitments to make future minimum lease payments under non-cancellable operating leases as follows: